-No application is required to access the scheme, and businesses will not need to make a VAT payment throughout this period.
+No application is required to access the scheme and businesses will not need to make a VAT payment throughout this period.
 Taxpayers will have until the end of the 2020/21 tax year to pay any liabilities that will have accumulated throughout the deferred period.
-The Government will continue to process any VAT refunds and claims, as is normal, during this time.
+VAT refunds and claims will continue to be processed, as is normal, during this time.

 The Coronavirus Business Interruption Loan Scheme

 The Coronavirus Business Interruption Loan Scheme is a temporary initiative that has been put in place by the British Business Bank.
-It launched on the 23rd of March, 2020 and will look to support small and medium-sized businesses to access bank and lending overdrafts.
+It launched on 23 March 2020 and will support small and medium-sized businesses access bank and lending overdrafts.

-The Government has already confirmed that it will provide lenders with a guarantee of 80% on each loan to give lenders confidence when providing finance to SMEs.
+It has already been confirmed that lenders will be provided with a guarantee of 80% on each loan to give them confidence when providing finance to SMEs.
 There will be no charge for businesses or banks on this guarantee and the loans supported can be up to £5 million.

 Companies are eligible if they are UK based, have a turnover no greater than £45 million per year and must meet the other British Business Bank eligibility criteria.